gustavoguimaraes/ride_to_wedding/README.md

 ride_to_wedding
 ===============

-WIP- Create platform so I know who is going to my friends' weddings and who can give me a ride to the event
+Create platform so I know who is going to my friends' weddings and who can give me a ride to the event